Ashnicpur/fa18/setup.md

 1. Using the **Terminal**, navigate to the directory where you downloaded `data100_environment.yml`.
 Run these commands to create a new conda environment.
 Each conda environment maintains its own package versions, allowing us to switch between package versions easily.
 For example, this class uses Python 3, but you might have another that uses Python 2.
 With a conda environment, you can switch between those at will.

-        # sanity check on conda installation
+        # sanity check on conda installation.
+Should be 4.5 or higher
         conda --version

 		# update conda just in case it's out of date